Concussions in Youth Athletes - Hawaii

 There are no online links available at this time for the Hawaii concussion law enacted on July 3, 2012.

-The text of 2273 is available online at:
+The text of HB 2273 and Act 197 are available online at: